change font dimension

 Information on DS (legislation, template, chart, etc)

-Process of Implementation of the Diploma Supplement
+Implementation of the Diploma Supplement

 Ministry of Education and Culture

-Link(s): Swedish, Finnish, English
+Link(s): English, Finnish, Swedish

 Finnish National Agency for Education: Overview of the Education System